• Home

 Registered Dietitian

 Eating can be an emotional experience that takes you back to a certain time or place.
-It can be the catalyst to a gathering between friends or family you have not seen in a while, or help celebrate your culture.
-It can be a neutral experience that allows you to shut off your brain and escape from the demands of your day-to-day life.
-Eating can be an unpleasant experience for those with gastrointestinal issues, which can lead to stress or anxiety around food and eating.
-Everyone deserves to enjoy eating.
-I want to help you find strategies to improve your gastrointestinal symptoms, quality of life, and food relationship so that eating can once again become a pleasant experience.
+It can be the catalyst to a gathering between friends or family, or help celebrate your culture.
+Eating can also be an unpleasant experience for those with gastrointestinal issues, which can lead to stress or anxiety around food and eating.
+I want to help you find strategies to improve your gastrointestinal symptoms, quality of life, and food relationship.

 Eating can be an emotional experience that takes you back to a certain time or place.
-It can be the catalyst to a gathering between friends or family you have not seen in a while, or help celebrate your culture.
-It can be a neutral experience that allows you to shut off your brain and escape from the demands of your day-to-day life.
-Eating can be an unpleasant experience for those with gastrointestinal issues, which can lead to stress or anxiety around food and eating.
-Everyone deserves to enjoy eating.
-I want to help you find strategies to improve your gastrointestinal symptoms, quality of life, and food relationship so that eating can once again become a pleasant experience.
+It can be the catalyst to a gathering between friends or family, or help celebrate your culture.
+Eating can also be an unpleasant experience for those with gastrointestinal issues, which can lead to stress or anxiety around food and eating.
+I want to help you find strategies to improve your gastrointestinal symptoms, quality of life, and food relationship.

 • Gastroesophageal Reflux Disease (GERD)